Filip-dev27/Pico-ducky-OLED-screen/README.md

 # Pico-ducky-OLED-screen
-A code for pico-ducky that displays what ducky is writing on 128x64 OLED display (no libs included)
+A code for pico-ducky that displays what ducky is writing on 128x64 OLED display